aws/aws-iot-device-sdk-embedded-C/README.md

 [AWS IoT Device Shadow](https://github.com/aws/device-shadow-for-aws-iot-embedded-sdk) enables you to store and retrieve the current state (the “shadow”) of every registered device.
 The device’s shadow is a persistent, virtual representation of your device that you can interact with from AWS IoT Core even if the device is offline.
 The device state captured as its “shadow” is itself a [JSON](https://www.json.org/) document.
 The device can send commands over MQTT or HTTP to update its latest state.
 Each device’s shadow is uniquely identified by the name of the corresponding “thing”, a representation of a specific device or logical entity on the AWS Cloud.
 See [Managing Devices with AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-management.html) for more information.
 More details about shadows can be found in [AWS IoT documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html).

 ### JSON Parser
-The coreJSON library is a JSON parser that strictly enforces the [ECMA-404 JSON standard](https://www.json.org/json-en.html).
+The [coreJSON](https://github.com/FreeRTOS/coreJSON) library is a JSON parser that strictly enforces the [ECMA-404 JSON standard](https://www.json.org/json-en.html).
+It provides a function to validate a JSON document, and a function to search for a key and return its value.
+A search can descend into nested structures using a compound query key.
+A JSON document validation also checks for illegal UTF8 encodings and illegal Unicode escape sequences.

-## Metrics
+## Collection of Metrics

-Within the MQTT Demo, users have the ability to report operating System, hardware platform and MQTT Client information to AWS IoT by sending a specially formatted string in the username field of the MQTT CONNECT packet.
+AWS collects usage metrics indicating the operating system, hardware platform and MQTT client information of use to AWS IoT from the MQTT mutual auth demo by sending a specially formatted string in the username field of the MQTT CONNECT packet.
+These metrics help AWS IoT improve security and provide better technical support.
+Providing these metrics is optional for users, and can be disabled by updating the `OS_NAME`, `OS_VERSION`, `HARDWARE_PLATFORM_NAME` and `MQTT_LIB` configuration macros in the `demos/mqtt/mqtt_demo_mutual_auth/demo_config.h` file of the MQTT mutual auth demo.

 ### Format